rtamalin/scc-hypervisor-collector/doc/man/scc-hypervisor-collector.5.md

 hypervisor nodes:

 **qemu+ssh**
-  : This connection type requires that you have setup an appropriate
-    SSH key that permits passwordless SSH connection to the target system, and that the target account has the required privileges to be able to query the relevant details using read-only type requests.
+: This connection type requires that you have setup appropriate SSH keys (**ssh-keygen(1)**) that permit passwordless SSH connection to the target systems, and that the target user account has the required privileges to be able to query the relevant details using read-only type requests.

 **qemu+tls**
-  : This connection type requires that you have setup x509 client
-    and server certs appropriately on both the target hypervisor host and the system on which **scc-hypervisor-collector** will be running.
+: This connection type requires that you have setup x509 client and server certs appropriately on both the target hypervisor host and the system on which **scc-hypervisor-collector** will be running.
 See the Virtualization Guide for your SUSE Linux Enterprise Server release for more details.

 # EXAMPLE CONFIGURATION